-In a late fusion architecture, classifiers are first run on all segments in each sensing modality separately, as described in Equation 1, regardless of whether the segment falls under overlapping coverage.
-A second level of classification is then performed on segments with overlapping coverage to fuse the unimodal classification results.
-We use the concatenation of the output pmf vectors from the image and point cloud classifiers, and learn the following mapping.
+In a late fusion architecture, classifiers are first run on each sensing modality separately, as described in Equation 1.
+A second level of classification is performed to fuse the results.
+We use the concatenation of the output pmf vectors from the image and point cloud modality classifiers, and learn the following mapping.